BhaskaraGB/GWAS_WUE/README.md

 ### Code_FigS7
 - **Purpose**: Used for T-tests on leaf surface temperature measurements and data visualization related to Supplemental Figure S7.

-### Code_Fig3
-- **Purpose**: Used for data visualization (box plots) of the traits measured in this study.
-This script was used for generating Figures 3, 4, 5, and Supplemental Figure S6.

----

-This format ensures that the information is well-organized and easy to understand for anyone visiting your repository.